Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Related Work

-Recent advancements in NLP have introduced innovative techniques for controlling and manipulating text generation models.
-While weight editing proposed to modify models' weights \citep{meng2022locating, ilharco2022editing, orgad2023editing}, activation editing has emerged as an alternative way to influence model behaviour without any additional fine-tuning \citep{li2023emergent, hernandez2023inspecting}.
-This approach involves manipulating the internal representations of models to direct their outputs towards desired outcomes.
-One notable method in this domain is inference-time intervention \citep[ITI]{li2023inferencetime}, which has been proposed to enhance truthfulness in LMs.
-ITI involves training linear probes on contrastive question-answering datasets to identify ``truthful'' attention heads and then shifting attention head activations during inference along the identified truthful directions.
-In contrast, activation addition \citep[AA]{turner2023activation} and contrastive activation addition \citep[CAA]{rimsky2023steering} offer ways to generate steering vectors by only using LMs' intermediate activations. \citeauthor{zhu2024language} have used ITI to show that it is possible to manipulate LMs' internal representations of mental states \citep{zhu2024language}.
-In this work, we show that using CAA can further improve LMs' ToM capabilities without the necessity of training any probe.
-Remarkably, CAA operates at the residual stream level, eliminating the need for a fine-grained search over attention heads.
+\paragraph{Activation Editing} Activation editing has emerged as a way to influence model behaviour without any additional fine-tuning \citep{li2023emergent, hernandez2023inspecting}.
+One notable method in this domain is inference-time intervention \cite[ITI]{li2023inferencetime}, which involves training linear probes on contrastive question-answering datasets to identify ``truthful'' attention heads and then shifting their activations during inference along the identified truthful directions.
+In contrast, activation addition \cite[AA]{turner2023activation} and contrastive activation addition \cite[CAA]{rimsky2023steering} generate \textit{steering vectors} by only using LMs' activations. \citeauthor{zhu2024language} has used ITI to show that it is possible to manipulate LMs' internal representations of mental states.
+In this work, we show that using CAA can further improve LMs' ToM capabilities while eliminating the need for a fine-grained search over attention heads.